-If a business can demonstrate a special circumstance, meaning the requested equipment is highly specialized and/or it would be impossible to obtain three (3) quotes for, then the applicant may provide proof of the special circumstance and provide only (2) two quotes for each piece of specialized equipment requested instead of (3) three.
+Please note that if a business can demonstrate a special circumstance, meaning the requested equipment, machinery of furniture is highly specialized and/or it would be impossible to obtain three (3) quotes for it, then the applicant may provide proof of the special circumstance and provide only two (2) quotes for each piece of specialized equipment, machinery or furniture requested instead of (3) three.

-Procurement of each category of equipment or each category of furniture (the acquisition of goods or services) that the aggregate dollar amount does not exceed \$10,000 (or \$2,000 in the case of acquisitions for construction subject to the Davis-Bacon Act), these types of purchases may be awarded without soliciting competitive quotations if the BDE considers the price to be reasonable.
-In such cases, the business must provide only one (1) quote.
+Procurement of each category of equipment, machinery or furniture (the acquisition of goods or services) that in the aggregate dollar amount does not exceed \$10,000 (or \$2,000 in the case of acquisitions for construction subject to the Davis-Bacon Act), may be awarded without soliciting competitive quotations if the BDE considers the price to be reasonable.
+In such cases, the business may provide one (1) quote.

-If the requested equipment or furniture is a replacement for equipment or furniture damaged or destroyed by the Hurricane(s), then the Business Applicant must provide verification of loss or damage (which may include pictures).
-If the requested equipment is necessary for the business to reopen and/or remain viable in the post-hurricane economy, the Business Applicant must provide justification for the new piece of equipment or furniture.
+If the replacement of equipment, machinery or furniture damaged or destroyed by the Hurricane(s) is requested, then the Business Applicant must provide verification of loss or damage (which may include pictures).
+If the requested equipment, machinery or furniture is necessary for the business to reopen and/or remain viable in the post-hurricane economy, the Business Applicant must also provide a business-related justification for the new piece of equipment or furniture.

-BDE will ensure all program costs are necessary and reasonable.
-All eligible uses of funds will be reviewed for DOB before final award determination and execution of grant agreements.
+The SBF Program will ensure all program costs are necessary and reasonable.
+All eligible uses of funds will be reviewed for DOB before final award determination and execution of any Recovery Grant Agreements.